bisdn/bisdn.github.io/test-description/tests/bgp.md

 BGP configuration
 ^^^^^^^^^^^^^^^^^

-FRR is configured using files, tipically on the `/etc/frr/` directory.
+FRR is configured using files, typically on the `/etc/frr/` directory.
 Each desired protocol has a different configuration file, where the protocol-specific information can be stored.
 This folder will also hold the general configuration files for FRR itself, like the `daemons` file, used to set the listening addresses for the protocols and as toggle for configuration of each individual routing protocol/daemon.